henrymjohnson/henrymjohnson/README.md

 ## About Me

 I wrapped up my masters December 2022, successfully defending my thesis on The Impact of the 2018 Wine Tariffs on Domestic Wine in April.
-Since May 2022, I've been working as a Quality Assurance Engineer and a researcher at Boise State.
+Since May 2022, I've been working as a Quality Assurance Engineer and a researcher.

 Research topics I'm interested in:
 - The impact of policy changes on social welfare